 Every parent dreads the nights when bedtime seems to last forever.
-We go through our bedtime routine, read books, snuggle and say goodnight, and within minutes they are back up.
-The list of bedtime requests can be seemingly endless, from a drink of water to a missing snuggle to a suddenly discovered splinter.
-I believe one time our daughter asked if we could make the birds stop chirping.
+We go through our bedtime routine, read books, snuggle and say goodnight, and within minutes the kids are out of bed again.
+The list of bedtime requests can be seemingly endless, from a drink of water to an extra snuggle to help with a suddenly discovered splinter.
+One time our daughter asked if we could make the birds stop chirping.
 Sometimes, you can even watch them ponder what they should ask for next.

 Start with a conversation

 Ask questions that help you understand your child’s perspective.
-You can show empathy by sharing a time when you had a hard time sleeping or when you felt lonely, or when you were a child and didn’t want to go to bed.
-Stick to how he might be feeling/how you felt at first.
-Our tendency is to quickly move on to how their actions impact us.
+You can show empathy by sharing a time when you had a hard time sleeping, when you felt lonely, or when you were a child and didn’t want to go to bed.
+Stick to how they might be feeling/how you felt at first.
+We tend to quickly move on to how their actions impact us.
 By taking the time to listen first, we are much more likely to invite cooperation instead of rebellion.

 Find a solution together

-Now that your child has had some time to feel heard at a calm time, you can move on to problem solving together.
+Now that your child has had some time to feel heard at a calm time, you can move on to solving the problem together.
 Remind your child about the problem with a quick validation of feelings:

 Then you might ask, “You are really good at solving problems.
 I wondered if you had any ideas of how we can solve this problem of needing lots of things at bedtime and wanting us to come in during the night?”

-1) Create a bedtime box.
-Share with your child that while they may not be able to go right to sleep, perhaps a box of special items to play with while they get ready to sleep could help them stay in bed.
+- Create a bedtime box.
+While kids might not be able to go right to sleep, a box of special items to play with while they get ready to sleep could help them stay in bed.
 Find a shoebox and decorate the outside together.
-Then, have your child pick out some special items to have in their bed so they have everything they need to feel safe and cozy at bedtime.
-Maybe a few books, a flashlight, a favorite toy or two and a lovey.
+Have your child pick out some special items to have in their box so they have everything they need to feel safe and cozy at bedtime, perhaps a few books, a flashlight and a favorite toy.
 At bedtime, ask them what they can do if they are having a hard time sleeping.
 Likely, they will be excited to have their new special bedtime box and that will keep them occupied for a few nights and break the whack-a-mole cycle.

-4) Brainstorm what your child CAN do when they can’t sleep.
-So often, we spend time telling our kids what they can’t do and forget that they might need help recognizing what they can do.
+- Brainstorm what your child can do when they can’t sleep.
+We often spend time telling our kids what they can’t do and forget that they might need help recognizing what they can do.
 Make a list together of what your child can do if they can’t fall asleep or wake up and feel lonely or scared.
-Possibilities include looking at a book, counting sheep or their favorite stuffy, going on an imaginary trip in his mind, snuggling with a particular stuffy or blanket, reaching under his pillow for an extra hug or kiss, and using their bedtime box or tickets.
+Possibilities include looking at a book, counting sheep or hugging their favorite stuffy.
+Other ideas include going on an imaginary trip in their mind, reaching under their pillow for an extra hug or kiss and using their bedtime box or tickets.

 Keys to success

-Let the child choose the solution and involve them in the process.
+- Let the child choose the solution.
 When kids are involved in the process, they are so much more likely to cooperate and follow through on their part.
-Put your own solution on hold so that your child really has a chance to participate.
+Put your own solution on hold so that your child has a chance to participate.

-Get clear on the logistics.
+- Get clear on the logistics.
 Talk about how you will use whatever solution is chosen.
-Discuss any boundaries you have on how they may be used, what things you will help with regardless (if your child is sick), what they can take care of for themselves (going potty, getting a tissue), and any other potential situations that may come up.
+Discuss any boundaries you have on how they can be used, what things you will help with regardless (if your child is sick), what they can take care of for themselves (going potty, getting a tissue) and any other potential situations that might come up.

-Practice, practice, practice.
-You don’t need to wait until bedtime to try our your new solution.
+- Practice, practice, practice.
+You don’t need to wait until bedtime to try out your new solution.
 Children love to role-play, and this gives both you and your child some practice with how things will be before the situation occurs.

-Follow through!
+- Follow through!
 It is so important that we keep our word.
 It’s even more important that we keep our word using kindness and firmness.
-That might look like a quick reminder "What was our plan for what would happen at bedtime?
+That might look like a quick reminder, “What was our plan for what would happen at bedtime?
 Time to go back to bed now.”
 Then calmly walk them back to their room.
-If they keep coming out, walking them back without saying anything or simply pointing towards their room are both options.
+If they keep coming out, walking them back without saying anything or simply pointing toward their room are both options.
 Avoid lecturing as this just gets both parent and child riled up and the child gets a whole lot of attention anyway.
 I know this part can be hard.
-It might involve tag teaming with your partner so one person can go for a walk when they feel they are no longer able to do this calmly.
+It might involve tag-teaming with your partner so one person can go for a walk when they feel they are no longer able to do this calmly.

 What if the solution didn’t work?
 If things don’t go well on any given night, a very short, calm discussion the next day can be helpful.
-For example, “I notice that after you used your tickets last night, you called for us a few more times.”
+For example, “I noticed that after you used your tickets last night, you called for us a few more times.”
 Then just pause and see if your child says anything.
-You can add, “I know this is new so it may take us a bit to get the hang of.
-Looking forward to trying again tonight." or “I bet you felt sad when we didn’t come in again.”
+You can add, “I know this is new so it might take us a bit to get the hang of it.
+Looking forward to trying again tonight,” or “I bet you felt sad when we didn’t come in again.”
 That’s it.
 We often add lecture and rehashing at this point and that just puts kids on the defensive.
 So, keep it short and kind.

 It’s okay for your child to be sad or mad.
 Remember that believing in your child’s ability to handle being sad or mad, is what builds resilience.
-When you start off with validation and empathy, involve your child in problem solving, and then follow through with kindness and firmness, letting him be sad or mad is not the same as ignoring or punishing.
+When you start with validation and empathy, involve your child in problem-solving and then follow through with kindness and firmness, letting them be sad or mad is not the same as ignoring or punishing them.
 Instead, it sends the message that each member of the family is important and we each have a role to play.
 You believe in your child and know they can play their part.

-It really is amazing what our kids will do when we give them the chance to rise to the occasion.
+It is amazing what our kids will do when we give them the chance to rise to the occasion.
 Remember that change takes time, and mistakes along the way are opportunities to learn and grow.
-Whack-a-mole nights will happen, but hopefully these tips can limit your game playing to the arcade instead of the home.
+Whack-a-mole nights will happen but, hopefully, these tips can limit your game playing to the arcade instead of the home.